zaproxy/zap-api-docs/source/includes/welcome.md

 * [**API Catalogue**](#api-catalogue) section contains Open API definitions and auto generated code for ZAP APIs.

 <aside class="notice">
-The examples shows some usages with the minimal required arguments.
+The examples show some usages with the minimal required arguments.
 However, this is not a reference, and not all APIs nor arguments are shown.
-View the API catalog to see all the parameters and scope of each APIs.
+View the API catalogue to see all the parameters and scope of each APIs.
 </aside>

 ## Basics on the API Request